 If boredom or lack of motivation is causing it, try to find ways to make the task more interesting.
 Break down the task into smaller pieces and reward yourself for completing each step.
 Finally, if the distraction is preventing you from completing tasks, try to find ways to limit distractions in your environment and practice focusing strategies such as mindfulness meditation.
 How to Take out Faux Locs( Tips)

 If you’re a habitual procrastinator, you’re aware of the suffering and stress that come from waiting until the very last minute.
 Even if you desire to complete a task, it’s likely that you find it difficult to get started.
 There are a number of methods you can use to stop putting off things right now (read quickly! ), as well as lifestyle adjustments you can make to stop procrastinating in the future.
+How to Build a Sustainable and Healthy Diet Plan (2023)

 Make a strategy for the day in the morning, starting with the most difficult duty